 Acai berries are low in sugar in their whole form which is good news for those of you on a low glycemic diet.

 Unfortunately, for those of us who live in North America and Europe, acai berries are not available in the produce section.
-Instead, we have to rely on juices, extracts and powders, often sold in the supplement section of certain health food stores.
+Instead, we have to rely on juices, extracts and powders, often sold in the supplement section of health food stores.
 Since juices are not a whole food and powders are highly processed, the nutrient content of acai has been significantly altered and reduced in these products.
 The potency and flavor does not justify the price you pay.

-For this reason, I recommend seeking out a source of acai berry purees, which should come frozen.
+For this reason, I recommend seeking out a source of acai berry purees, which should come frozen in pouches.
 I’ve used puree products from Amafruits.com and have found them to be very high quality and delicious.
 They come in 3.5 ounce (100 gram) packets.
 Simply take one out of the freezer and add it to your smoothie.
 You’ll get a real serving of acai and a chilled smoothie all at once!

 Acai is typically available as a frozen puree, juice or powder.
 I would choose purees over juices and powders because there is less processing and oxidization.
 You’ll also get a better price for a whole food acai puree over “supplemental” acai extracts, powders and juices.